 - Civitavecchia to Florence (Firenze Santa Maria Novella): Regional train and fast train “Frecciarossa”; the journey time is about 3 hours, often one change in Rome.
 Prices start from about 30 euros per person.

 - Civitavecchia to Rome (Roma Termini): Regional and fast train; the journey time is one hour.
 The price is around 5 euros per person.

 Further afield, good rail links make it possible to reach Genoa (from here, you can go to Portofino), Milano (to visit spectacular Lake Como), and Turin in the north & Naples in the south.
-The name of Italy’s primary train operator is Trenitalia, and you can book train tickets around three months before your date of travel directly on their website here.
+The name of Italy’s primary train operators are Trenitalia and Italotreno, and you can compare prices, choose your travel time, and book train tickets from home around three months before your date of travel.